VVitale/VVitale.github.io/unicosmos.md

 **"Origin and properties of the flat band in NbOCl<sub>2</sub> monolayer"**:

+In this work we explore the intriguing electronic properties of a recently synthesized monolayer of niobium oxychloride (NbOCl<sub>2</sub>).
+This material features a unique flat band near the Fermi level, a characteristic that can lead to fascinating phenomena such as strong electron correlation effects and potential applications in condensed matter physics.
+The study explains that the flat band arises due to a combination of the Peierls distortion and the specific electronic structure of niobium atoms in the monolayer.
+This distortion reduces the symmetry of the lattice, stabilizing the monolayer's structure and contributing to its semiconducting behavior.
+The research also highlights that the material maintains structural stability even under strain, which suggests potential for integration into flexible electronic devices.
+Additionally, the article delves into the magnetic and optical properties of the NbOCl<sub>2</sub> monolayer.
+It shows that hole doping can induce a transition from a semiconductor to a ferromagnetic material, with possible applications in spintronics.
+The presence of a bright exciton with a relatively high binding energy also points to its potential use in optoelectronic devices.

 **Funding**: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 101067977

 Mohammad Ali Mohebpour, Sahar Izadi Vishkayi, Valerio Vitale, Nicola Seriani, and Meysam Bagheri Tagani